-Major categories of religious accommodation include: worship services, dietary practices, medical practices, wear and appearance of the uniform, grooming practices, religious observance, and religious speech/abstentions.
-A commander at any level may approve a routine request for religious accommodation - such as an alternate day of worship or a dietary practice - either formally (in writing) or informally.
+Major categories of religious accommodation include: worship services, dietary practices, medical care, wear and appearance of the uniform, and personal appearance and grooming.23 A commander at any level may approve a routine request for religious accommodation - such as an alternate day of worship or a dietary practice - either formally (in writing) or informally.
 A chaplain interview is not required unless the commander denies the request.
 In that case, a chaplain interview memorandum is included in the appeal packet.

-Requests for accommodation pertaining to uniform and grooming standards fall into one of four categories:
+Requests for accommodation pertaining to uniform, appearance, and grooming standards fall into one of four categories:

-- (1) No request for accommodation is required.
-For example, a Soldier who is a Latter-Day Saint is authorized to wear sacred undergarments without a religious accommodation.
-AR 670-1 already allows it. - (2) The religious accommodation may be approved by any commander as an exception from local uniformity.
-For example, a commander can authorize a Soldier to wear long pants and long sleeves during physical training in hot weather for the sake of modesty. - (3) The religious accommodation may be approved, disapproved, or elevated by the first general officer with general court martial convening authority.
-This pertains to requests for accommodation involving hijabs, beards, and turbans with uncut beard and hair. - (4) The religious accommodation may be approved or disapproved by the Secretary of the Army or his designee (the Deputy Chief of Staff, G-1).
-This pertains to requests involving uniform or grooming issues other than hijabs, beards, and turbans with uncut beard and hair.
+(1) No request for accommodation is required.
+For example, a Jewish Soldier may wear a yarmulke while in uniform without a religious accommodation.
+As long as the headgear meets the requirements of AR 670-1, the regulation allows it.24

+(2) The religious accommodation may be approved by any commander as an exception from local uniformity.
+For example, a commander can authorize a Soldier to wear long pants and long sleeves during physical training in hot weather for the sake of modesty.25

+(3) The religious accommodation may be approved, disapproved, or elevated by commanders at the general court martial convening level or the first general officer in the chain of command.
+This pertains to requests for accommodation involving hijabs, beards, and turbans with uncut beard and hair.26

+(4) The religious accommodation may be approved or disapproved by the Secretary of the Army or his designee (the Deputy Chief of Staff, G-1).
+This pertains to requests involving uniform or grooming issues other than hijabs, beards, and turbans with uncut beard and hair.27

-&lt;sup>22 US Department of Defense, Accommodation of Religious Practices within the Military Services, Department of Defense Instruction 1300.17 (Washington, DC: US Department of Defense, February 10, 2009), 2.
-See also Army Directive 2016-34, 1; ATP 1-05.04, 1-4; and AR 600-20, 44.
+21 US Department of Defense, Religious Liberty in the Military Services, Department of Defense Instruction 1300.17 (Washington, DC: US Department of Defense, September 1, 2020), 4.
+See also ATP 1-05.04, 1-4 and AR 600-20, 57.